Rethinking Doll Use in Dementia Care

 • Be relevant to adult life

-• Reflect tasks and experiences the person has known
+Reflect real, meaningful tasks and experiences the person has known and valued throughout life.

 This doesn’t mean everything must be complex or high-level.
 Even the smallest tasks can be powerful—if they reflect the adult world.